Transcranial photobiomodulation of the brain

 • Frequent infections

-Stimulation of the thymus with infrared light helps normalize its function and support immunity , especially in states of chronic stress or exhaustion.
+Stimulation of the thymus with infrared light helps to normalize its function and support the immune system, especially in states of chronic stress or exhaustion.

 Our equipment

-Our center uses the Vielight device, a leading American manufacturer of photoneuromodulation devices.
-It allows for a comprehensive impact on the brain and immune system :
+Our center uses Vielight, a leading American manufacturer of photoneuromodulation devices.
+It allows for a comprehensive healing effect on the brain and immune system:

-• An additional applicator focuses on the thymus area , activating the immune response
+• Additional applicator focuses on the thymus area, activating the immune response

-Due to such a multifactorial action, photobiomodulation is a powerful tool for supporting the brain, psyche, immunity, and overall health.
+Thanks to this multifactorial effect, photobiomodulation is a powerful tool for supporting the brain, psyche, immunity, and overall health.

 Scientific articles about photobiomodulation: